RanDumSocks/better-labels/README.md

 ### Status Labels
 - ![Status: Pending]
-  - New issues, un-reviewed by someone on the developer team for a proper status label.
+  - New issues, not reviewed by someone on the developer team for a proper status label.
 - ![Status: Available]
   - Approved as a valid issue but has not yet been assigned.
 - ![Status: Accepted]